 What this means is that along with the basic training for obedience, which establishes reliable responses

-to commands such as sit, stay, heel, etc., owners often have to address common dog behavior
+to commands such as sit, stay, heel, etc., owners often have to address new dog behavior

-Sometimes owners even inadvertently reinforce problem behavior by their reaction to it.
-A full blown angry tirade in
+Sometimes owners inadvertently reinforce a problem behavior by their reaction to it.
+For example:

 Another common mistake some owners make is in punishing a dog for something they didn't see him do.